 Introduces the concepts, principles, goals and skills of group work as a method of providing human services.
 Emphasis is on basic practice skills and intervention techniques.
-Offered fall semester only.

 Prerequisite: HSE 107 and HSE 108 with a grade of C or better

 HSE 206 | Human Services for Families